ACL Tear Surgery & Recovery

 Post-treatment physical rehabilitation is necessary to help you recover, regain mobility in your knee, and strengthen the ligament to ensure a successful return to regular activities.
 To address knee pain and expedite your return to activity, call KSF Orthopaedic Center today.
-Serving the Houston area with an award-winning staff of physicians specializing in knee surgery, including ACL tear treatment, we can diagnose your knee condition and recommend the best treatment course.
+Serving the Houston area with an award-winning staff of physicians specializing in knee surgery, including ACL tear treatment, we can diagnose your knee injuries, condition and recommend the best treatment course.
 Call today to schedule your appointment!

 Medial Collateral Ligament (MCL) Injuries

 If you’re an athlete, you’ve probably heard of an MCL injury.
 Your medial collateral ligament (MCL) is a band of tissue running along the inner edge of your knee.
 It connects your shin and thigh bones so that your knee is stable when you move.
 So, if you take a hard hit to the side of your knee or your knee is twisted out too far, this can result in an MCL injury with it stretched, strained, or torn.
 Sometimes a popping sound will occur when the damage takes place.

 Symptoms of an MCL Injury